shiltemann/recipes/recipes/2018-10-26-aubergine.md

     - 30 grams sliced almonds (or as much as you want)
     - 15 grams fresh mint leaves
     - 2-3 little toes (haha get it) garlic
-    - 300 grams Greek yoghurt
+    - 300 grams kokos (or greek for non-veggie) yoghurt
   directions: |-
     **Prep**
     1. Preheat the oven at 200C/400F.